 Now that you have your indexing factors, just copy them on to the sheet.
 Be sure to keep your years matched up.

-Once you have your indexing factors written down, you simply need to multiply your actual earnings by your indexing factor.
+Once your indexing factors are written down, you simply need to multiply your actual earnings by your indexing factor.
 This will give you your indexed earnings.

 Now, all you have to do is extract the highest 35 years of indexed earnings.